Back to nne.com

 In an industry plagued by delays, the automation standards S88 and S95 might be the solution to speed up tech transfer and launch products faster.

-Good process design and segregation strategies can maximise efficiency and minimise interference in multi-product, multi-phase biomanufacturing facilities.
+Good process design and segregation strategies can maximize efficiency and minimize interference in multi-product, multi-phase biomanufacturing facilities.

-A flexible and cost-effective solution to stainless steel, single-use systems may revolutionise the pharma world.
-What does it take to manage their design?
+A flexible and cost-effective solution to stainless steel, single-use systems may revolutionize the pharma world.
+But what does it take to manage their design?